 Before outfitting vehicles with additional technologies or implementing strategies to conserve fuel, fleet managers should assess available options.
 The Alternative Fuels Data Center offers a collection of tools to assist fleets in evaluating energy-efficient vehicle technologies.
-The Alternative Fuel Life-Cycle Environmental and Economic Transportation (AFLEET) Tool allows fleet managers to estimate the environmental and economic costs and benefits of alternative fuel and advanced vehicles, as well as idle reduction equipment.
+For example the Alternative Fuel Life-Cycle Environmental and Economic Transportation (AFLEET) Tool allows fleet managers to estimate the environmental and economic costs and benefits of alternative fuel and advanced vehicles, as well as idle reduction equipment.

 Fleet managers can monitor driver behavior with technologies such as telematics systems that provide feedback to help drivers reduce their fuel use.
 Drivers can receive real-time alerts, such as when they are accelerating too quickly, or they can access reports and graphs later to analyze their driving behaviors.
 Fleet managers can also access this information.
 Some fleets pair drivers with coaches to identify opportunities to save fuel, such as coasting before a red light to minimize the chance of stopping, minimizing shifting when possible, avoiding aggressive starts and stops, and limiting idling to 30 seconds or less.
 More advanced telematics systems offer features such as consumption monitoring, predictive maintenance, and route planning.

 Properly Maintain Vehicles

-Web monitoring tools can control, track, and manage fuel and vehicle maintenance costs based on fleet fuel card transactions.
+Vehicle monitoring tools and telematics systems can track and manage fuel and vehicle maintenance costs based on fleet fuel card transactions.
 Fleet managers are often able to view reports based on these transactions, which provide insight into trends, such as fueling and maintenance frequencies, and identify potential areas for improvement.